Homemade Mothers day gift

 Ahhhh.
 Leafing on..
 Yes at this point I was thinking how on earth I am going to remove all that..
 You could leave it like that. 😀 .
 LOL.
 I used a bristle brush to get the process going and then once a bunch of it was stuck in the yarn I blew it out with my husbands air blower.
 You can also use a vacuum to do this.

-I lay out all the photos to see how often I need to glue the clothes pins.
+I lay out all the photos to see how close I needed to glue the clothes pins.
 Remember if your photos are to big you can always cut them to size.
 That’s what I did with mine.
-For some reason the wallet prints at Walgreens were huge so I cut mine to size.
+For some reason the wallet prints at Walgreens were huge so, I cut mine down a bit.
 I ended up fitting 13 pictures and glued my pins measuring 2 1/4 inches apart.

 To seal the deal I used my E6000 glue.
 And that’s it 😀 😀 .Oh wait almost forgot..
 If your attaching rope.
 This would be the time to staple it in. 😀 Now that’s it.